BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Method

 \subsection{BEV-based Motion Modeling}

-BEV-based Motion Modeling (BMM) aims to model the motion relations of the target as well as distractors in BEV, while propagating the target cues from the previous frame to the current frame.
-Given the BEV features $\mathcal{B}_{t-1}$ and $\mathcal{B}_{t}$, the corresponding objects are spatially adjacent across them.
+BEV-based Motion Modeling (BMM) aims to model the motion relations of the target from consecutive frames.
+Given the BEV features $\mathcal{X}_{t-1}$ and $\mathcal{X}_{t}$, the corresponding objects are spatially adjacent across them.
 Therefore, we can easily fuse them together with an element-wise operator such as concatenation to preserve their spatial proximity.
 Furthermore, we apply several convolutional blocks to encode their motion relations.
 It is noteworthy that the receptive field of the convolution is limited due to the small kernel size, while the motion pattern of objects is variable in different scenes.
 As shown in Fig.~\ref{fig:motion}, objects with a fast-moving speed are far apart across the BEV feature maps.
 To deal with this issue, we propose to enlarge the receptive field through spatial down-sampling by inserting convolutions of stride 2 at intervals, allowing it to capture a wide range of motion patterns.
 The above process can be formulated as: